-Well in brief – and let's be brief because honestly no one REALLY wants a 'blow-by-blow' do they?
-He finished high school; won a scholarship to a small London drama school; worked a year and a half at an advertising firm to get the money to pay for the BIG London drama school; managed to win a scholarship at said BIG drama school for two of the three years tuition, and finally...
+In brief – and let's be brief, because honestly, who really has the time for a 'blow-by-blow'? – he finished high school, won a scholarship to a SMALL London drama school, worked a year and a half at an advertising firm to get the money to pay for the BIG London drama school, managed to then win a scholarship to said BIG drama school, and finally...

+This then led to London's West End appearing in shows such as the world famous Mamma Mia!.
+Performing for her Majesty Queen Elizabeth II (and *ahem* a worldwide television audience) at Buckingham Palace.
+Shooting commercials all over Europe and such far flung places as Africa, the Ukraine and the Middle East.
+Dancing in several Bollywood movies, yes Bollywood, India!
 Getting murdered by one of the silver screen's most iconic cult serial killers: Chucky The Killer Doll in Seed Of Chucky.
 AND sharing the small screen with the ever dapper Don Draper as a guest on AMC's hit show Mad Men.
-OH!
+OH!!!
 ANNNNND!
-Amongst all that he moved from London to Los Angeles and embarked – sort of accidentally – on a voice over career that took off so well he now works solely as a voice actor.
+Amongst all that he moved from London to Los Angeles and embarked – sort of accidentally – on a voice-over career that took off so well he now works solely as a voice actor.

 So there you have it!
-From tiny terror of locking-own-mother-out-of-house fame to voicing everything from books to films to video games to animation to promos to commericials.
+From tiny lock-own-mother-out-of-house tot to voicing everything from books to films to video games to animation to promos to commercials.